bsccf/Uni-notes/Mathematics for Engineering and the Environment/12U Integration 4/double integrals with dependent limits.md

 $$\begin{align*}
 I &= \int^{x=1}_{x=?} \int^{y=2}_{y=x} \frac{x}{y} \cdot dy\cdot dx
 \end{align*}$$
 But what do we put as the second limit on $x$ to ensure it's defining the area inside the triangle?
-Here we would use $y=x$
+What we need is a line that doesn't change the area enclosed, such a line